joyhuan/TechBlogs/Kubernetes.md

 minikube and also activated Kubernetes for Docker, you’ll need to tell kubectl which cluster to work on.
 You do this with context.

+## A REST API
+Kubernetes is an API-driven system.
+EVERY resource/object that exists in the system is a REST resource.

+## Event-Driven
+Kubernetes is an event driven system.
+This enables Kubernetes respond to changes extremely rapidly.

+## Core Components
+- Master components - the controller for the cluster.
+Also known as the "control plane"
+- Nodes - the servers in our cluster.
+There are master nodes and worker nodes.
+- Workloads - running containers to do the work.
+These can be created in several ways as we'll see.
+- Services - provide network connectivity to workloads.

+## Master Components